rafamel/joi-add/README.md

 ## Why

-*joi-add* adds the possibility of customizing the error message for specific checks, as the *Joi* API method [`any.error()`](https://github.com/hapijs/joi/blob/master/API.md#anyerrorerr) will affect all of the checks of the validation.
-This is particularly useful when validating requests on the server and we'd like to offer meaningful error messages for distinct checks.
+With *joi-add* you can add custom function validations to *Joi* schemas, as well as customize the error message for any specific validation check, as the *Joi* API method [`any.error()`](https://github.com/hapijs/joi/blob/master/API.md#anyerrorerr) will affect all the checks for a key/value.
+This is particularly useful when validating requests on the server, as it allows us to offer meaningful error messages for distinct checks.
 The usage of *joi-add* with [*any.concat()*](https://github.com/hapijs/joi/blob/master/API.md#anyconcatschema) will allow for reusable, extensible schemas that produce meaningful error messages.

 ## Setup